 The Medical Student Performance Evaluation (MSPE) evaluates a medical student’s performance during their academic career among their medical school class.
 According to AAMC: “MSPE is a summary letter of evaluation, not a letter of recommendation.
 Information presented in the MSPE must be standardized, clear, and concise and presented in such a way that allows information to be easily located within the document.”

-A whole lot: take a look at the AAMC Task Force on MSPE’s “2017 Recommendations for Revising the Medical Student Performance Evaluation (MSPE)“.
+- Take a look at the AAMC Task Force on MSPE’s “2016/2017 Recommendations for Revising the Medical Student Performance Evaluation (MSPE)“.
 The most important changes are that MSPE’s must now be more objective and ACGME core competency-based than ever before.
 Also, they’ve done away with “Appendix A to E”, which was quite a challenge to adhere to by non-U.S. medical schools.
 A well-written MSPE can help medical residency selection committees predict the future performance of incoming applicants; as such, AmeriClerkships Members and their medical schools are highly encouraged to follow the 2017 AAMC MSPE Task Force’s new recommended guidelines, so their evaluation is crystal-clear.